-The financial industry globally is subject to an extensive framework of laws and regulations, continuously evolving and affecting the way we do business in the United States and internationally.
-Opportunities to engage in the policy development and political process can take many forms, including participating in discussions with policy makers and providing thought leadership.
+The financial industry globally is subject to extensive laws and regulations that continually evolve and affect the way we do business in the United States and internationally.
+Our engagement in policy development and political process can take many forms, including discussions with policymakers and providing thought leadership.

 Corporate Contribution Reports

 Reports can be found here.
 Total spend is also reported in our annual CSR reports.

 Our Global Regulatory Policy and Government Affairs teams monitor legislative and regulatory activities in the United States, Europe, and Asia.
 We analyze the potential impacts of proposed laws and regulations on BNY Mellon and financial markets.
 We contribute to industry policy discussions to benefit our stakeholders and strengthen our reputation for responsible political engagement.
 Our Regulatory Policy and Government Affairs group sets priorities, partners with our senior management and businesses in lobbying activity and reports outcomes.
 We implement all changes required by regulatory reforms around the world.

 We educate legislators, regulators and policymakers globally about BNY Mellon so they understand our unique business model and how we differ from other large financial institutions.
 This understanding helps them as they consider new reforms and regulatory proposals.